 Well-known actors will serve as reporters, seeking out victims of drought, hurricanes and pestilence so they can tell their stories.

 It remains unclear when the project will be finished, but a sizzle reel has already been made, one individual said.

 The documentary will underscore the connection between those tragedies and a shifting climate, giving the issue a human face.

 According to the individual, Showtime is investing a significant amount of money in the project and continues to seek additional financing to increase its production quality.

-Showtime declined to comment on the project; representatives for both Cameron and Weintraub did not respond to requests for comment.
+Showtime declined to comment on the project while a representative for Cameron did not respond to requests for comment.

 David Gelber, an executive producer at CBS, and Joel Bach, a veteran of "60 Minutes," are producing "Years."

 The environment has long been an issue dear to Cameron, whose 2009 blockbuster "Avatar" has been interpreted as an allegory for mankind's deleterious impact on the environment.